Rouzax/Get-Video-Info/README.md

 ## Installation and Requirements

 1. Ensure PowerShell version 5.1 or later is installed.
 2. Download and install MediaInfo CLI from [MediaInfo website](https://mediaarea.net/MediaInfo).
+If not provided it will be downloaded and updated to latest online version
 3. Clone or download this script to your local machine.

 ## Notes